mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 > *“It’s not a lie if you believe it.”*

-We lie to ourselves first—convincing ourselves we rightfully deserve more—and then we learn how to convince others.
+We lie to ourselves first, convincing ourselves we rightfully deserve more, and then we learn how to convince others.

 There were never any reasons or incentive in evolution for us to develop a objective and critical view of our own stories, we did not need a sense of ego, consionness, or morality to survive,